-'''

 get entries({key1: "value1"})[key="key1"].value = "value1"

-'''

 An expression in a context entry may not reference the key of the same context entry, but may reference keys (as QNs) from other context entries in the same context.
-These references mustSHALL be evaluated consistent with this partial order.
+These references SHALL be acyclic and form a partial order.
+The expressions in a context SHALL be evaluated consistent with this partial order.

-10.3.2.610.3.2.7 Ranges
+10.3.2.7 Ranges